umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_assets.md

 orderBy|Column to sort by.
-Can use any column listed in the response. orderByDir|Sort direction: asc or desc. publishedOnly|Only return currently published entities.
+Can use any column listed in the response. orderByDir|Sort direction: asc or desc. publishedOnly|Only return currently published entities. minimal|Return only array of entities without additional lists in it.

 #### Response